 Research

 Local buckling is a critical failure mode in steel components which resist earthquake ground motions.
-Slender steel elements (as measured by their width-to-thickness ratio) are more susceptible to buckling.
-As a result, the slenderness of elements which are expected to undergo significant inelastic deformation is limited by Table D1.1 in AISC 341.
-However, it is unclear whether elements satisfying the limits in this table will display consistent, reliable performance.
+Slender steel elements (as measured by their width-to-thickness ratio) are more susceptible to local buckling.
+As a result, the width-to-thickness ratios of elements which are expected to undergo significant inelastic deformation are limited by values in Table D1.1 in AISC 341.

 Marine hydrokinetic (MHK) turbines are renewable energy devices which are critical in our national effort to increase the share of energy which comes from renewable resources.
 MHK turbine blades resist loads which vary over time, which can lead to the formation and propagation of fatigue cracks.
 These cracks, if sufficiently long, can lead to reduced performance and structural failure.